-Fabian Lange completed his Ph.D. in economics at the University of Chicago in 2004 and subsequently joined the Department of Economics at Yale University as an Assistant Professor.
+After receiving his Ph.D. in 2004, he joined the Department of Economics at Yale University as an Assistant Professor.
 In 2010, he was promoted to Associate Professor at Yale.
 He joined the economics department at McGill University in 2012.
 Fabian held visiting positions at the University of Chicago, Oberlin College, and the University of Michigan.